You need to sign in or sign up before continuing.

 Why I’m on Couchsurfing

+Couch surfing is a way for me to pay it forward, and I give priority to anyone who has, or will host me.
 I also have 40 acres of rugged land in Shasta County near French Gulch and Whiskeytown, not far from Sutter's Mill where gold was first discovered in California.
-My Green Party Eco-warrior friends are reconnoitering the property to design an intentional community, living off the grid with earth sheltered housing.
-Anyone interested can contact me to camp on my property as long as they wish.
-It's difficult to access.
+My Green Party Eco-warrior friends are reconnoitering the property for an intentional community, living off the grid in earth sheltered housing.
+It's difficult to access; anyone interested can contact me to camp on my property.

 COUCH SURFING EXPERIENCE